 Home base for Horsepower Farm and SMA’s Horsemasters program, the barn is one of the most important buildings at camp.
 Aside from hosting evening meetings and activities, the barn is also home to the Bike Shed and the Climbing Shack, where some of our most awesome adventure gear is kept!
 Downstairs, the stables provide a wonderful home for our horses.
 Upstairs, campers can explore their creative sides in the well-stocked Art Studio.

 Down a few steps from The Rhino and the Farmhouse is our Game Room, a space for campers to chill out and have fun.
 There’s even a pool table!
 Attached to the Game Room is our Music Studio, featuring a PA system, drum kit, and all the equipment necessary for a camp band to practice and perform.
 The big swinging doors to the Music Studio even open out all the way, turning the room into an open-air stage!
 We often offer Music Jam as an activity, and campers are welcome to spend time in the Music Studio if accompanied by a counselor.
-The Music studio also provides a space for campers to DJ a radio show!
+The Music Studio also provides a space for campers to be a radio DJ!
 WSMA’s show of the day, hosted by campers, is broadcast over the camp-wide PA system when everybody returns from their afternoon activities.
 Together, the Game Room and Music Studio make a great space for campers to hang out during each afternoon’s Power Hour of Freedom!

 In the forests around camp lies Director Jud’s most ambitious project to date.
 Summer after summer, campers and counselors alike love to ride the official SMA bike trail, which features rollers, moguls, banked turns, jumps, and more!
 Campers even get the chance each summer to help build out the trail as part of SMA’s service initiatives.